-Facts About Nagaland by DayTodayGK – Nagaland is a vibrant hill state Located in the extreme North East of India, bounded by Myanmar in the East; Assam in the West; Arunachal Pradesh and a part of Assam in the North with Manipur in the south.
+Facts About Nagaland – Nagaland is a vibrant hill state Located in the extreme North East of India, bounded by Myanmar in the East; Assam in the West; Arunachal Pradesh and a part of Assam in the North with Manipur in the south.
 It offers a rich and incomparable traditional and cultural heritage.
 One of the seven sister states of India, Nagaland is covered mostly by high-altitude mountains.

 Government of Nagaland

 |Chief Justice of Nagaland High Court||Justice Ajit Singh|